Key takeaways

 • Market value.
 As you maintain your property, you also maintain the long-term property value.
 If numerous building systems deteriorate or require extensive repairs, you can expect the value of your property to decrease.
 Not to mention, it’ll be more difficult to find a buyer.

 • Safety.
-Neglecting maintenance can make your property unsafe, posing risks to both employees and residents.
+Neglecting maintenance can make your property unsafe, posing risks to employees and residents.
 These unsafe conditions can result in legal issues and decrease tenant retention rates.

 Types of maintenance to implement

-You can follow several different procedures when tackling maintenance at your student housing property.
+You can follow several procedures when tackling maintenance at your student housing property.
 However, it’s ideal to implement a holistic maintenance plan to increase students’ living experience.

 With that in mind, here is the type of maintenance you should implement: